entirelymagic/Design_Algorithms_in_Python/README.md

 > - implement algorithms that will be able to use the listed data structures
 > - operate with generic lists, stacks and queues.

+3.1.
+Created a OOP implementation of a stack class based on lists.

+3.2.
+Created a OOP implementation of a queue class based on lists.

+3.3 Solved Iosif Flavius problem using a queue